voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 The complete [Google Chrome extensions](https://developer.chrome.com/extensions) documentation is extensive, and in many cases serves more like an API reference rather than a guide, but it gave me a broad picture about the multiple moving parts that are involved, and to learn that you even need to build an intercommunication bus between the different components of the extension.

-But beyond that, there wasn't a good resource for me to have a complete picture on what was really required and what would be the most useful for a DevTools extension, since it's a subset of what browser extensions can do.
+But beyond that, there wasn't a good resource for me to have a complete picture of what was required and what would be the most useful for a DevTools extension since it's a subset of what browser extensions can do.

 A pragmatic way to learn about all of this that I decided to take is through open-source code.
 Initially, I started looking into the React DevTools, but since it's part of the [React monorepo](https://github.com/facebook/react/tree/master/packages) it would take some time to identify each of the relevant packages.